 If a veteran finds that one or more of his or her conditions are rated too low, they can file a claim for an increase or file an appeal.
-If a year or more has passed since receiving a rating decision, the claim will need to be reopened with new and material evidence.
+If a year or more has passed since receiving a rating decision, the claim will need to be reopened.
+This is with new and material evidence.
 This can include reports from doctors or physical therapists, records from hospitalizations, statements from friends and family, or personal veteran statements.

 If a veteran is unable to increase his or her claims because maximum ratings have been reached or symptoms do not warrant an increase, compensation may be increased if he or she is unable to work.
 This can be achieved through a claim for Individual Unemployability.

 - the veteran has a single disability rated at 60 percent or

 - a combined overall rating of 70 percent with one disability rated at least 40 percent.